How Backward Chaining Can Help With Learning New Tasks

 5. Teach the second-to-last step in the task.
 Use prompts as needed.

-6. Allow your child to complete the last step on her own.
+6. Allow them to complete the last step on their own.

-7. Repeat 4, 5, and 6 until she has mastered the second-to-last step of the procedure.
+7. Repeat 4, 5, and 6 until they have mastered the second-to-last step of the procedure.

-8. Continue in this manner until she has mastered all the steps of the task.
+8. Continue in this manner until they have mastered all the steps of the task.

 Here's an Example...